Highway-Kebabbery/Job-Scraper/README.md

 3. Changing execution frequency:
     * Either edit Schedule_Job_Scraper.sh or run `crontab -e` in Termux to edit the cronjob.
 4. Intermittent failure:
-    * Termux will occasionalyl be affected by background processes of the Android device.
+    * Termux will occasionally be affected by background processes of the Android device.
 The main clue that execution has stopped is the failure of a daily notification to appear for each tracked company at 1000.
     * To resume execution: open Termux, run `crontab -e`, make and save a minor edit to a cronjob, then run `crontab -e` again and set the altered cronjob back to its original setting.
         * There may be other ways to resume execution, but this has worked for me.